TCS-Research/OICNSIM/README.md

 		i) Clone the repository in your home folder using "git clone https://github.com/samarshailendra/OICNSIM.git"
-		ii) Create "o-icn" folder under the ~ns3.24/src/ iii) Move the contents of OICNSIM folder to o-icn folder.
+		ii) Create "o-icn" folder under the ~ns3.24/src/ iii) Move the contents of <HOME>/OICNSIM/ folder to ~/ns3.24/src/o-icn/ folder.

 	2.2) From the root folder of ns-3, run the following to clean any previous builds.